 If you see a violation of University, local or state health and safety guidelines (e.g., large gatherings, failure to wear personal protective equipment), follow the steps for reporting violations.

-- Check the hours of operation to see which locations are currently open.
+- Check the Dining Services website to see which locations are currently open.

-- New safety measures have been implemented at all locations to keep guests and employees safe.
+- Safety measures have been implemented at all locations to keep guests and employees safe.

 If You're in Quarantine or Isolation

 - If you are quarantining in your residence hall, follow the instructions for ordering meals for delivery to your room.

 - If you are isolating in Arnold Apartments, follow the instructions for ordering meals for delivery to Arnold Apartments.